 - 5 Croatia travel guide further reading

 Croatian cuisine: regional food in Croatia

 Croatian traditional food varies a lot from one to another Croatian region.
 And while there are some dishes you'll find throughout Croatia (Hello sarma!), many dishes found in one Croatian region aren't probably even known in another region.

-Dalmatian food, found along Dalmatian coast, and on the islands, is based heavily on fish, greens, olive oil, and seasonings like garlic, rosemary, parsley, etc..
+Dalmatian food, found along Dalmatian coast, and on the islands, is based heavily on fish, green veggies, olive oil, and seasonings like garlic, rosemary, parsley, etc..
 Dalmatian cuisine is typical Mediterranean cuisine.

-Zagreb food, on the other hand, has many similarity with central European countries.
+Zagreb food, on the other hand, has many similarities with central European countries.
 Typical Zagreb food includes meat dishes, while side dishes usually comprise of potatoes, other root veggies, and cabbage.

-While Istrian cuisine reminds in many ways of Dalmatian cuisine, Istria has some of its own typical dishes, and cooking techniques.
+While Istrian cuisine reminds in many ways of Dalmatian cuisine (especially along the coast), Istria has some of its own typical dishes, and cooking techniques.
 These include manestra, a bean soup prepared only in Istria, or fuzi, a hand-rolled pasta typical for Istria.